-During the four-year programme, the Scholar will undertake general and cancer-specific training while participating in a structured PhD programme, and will have the opportunity to gain experience at an international or national research institution through a mobility or capacity building element.
+During the programme, the Scholar will undertake general and cancer-specific training while participating in a structured PhD programme and will have the opportunity to gain experience at an international or national research institution through a mobility element.

-The application form is outlined in Section 3 of this document.
-All applications will be reviewed by a panel of external international scientific reviewers and PPI reviewers.
-Shortlisted applicants will be invited to interview in Late May/Early June.
-Interviews will be held virtually.
+The application form is outlined in Section 3 of this document, with further detail in Appendix 4.
+All applications will be reviewed by a panel of external international scientific reviewers and Public and Patient Involvement (PPI) reviewers.
+Shortlisted applicants will be invited to an online interview in late May - early June.

-The application form is accessible through the Irish Cancer Society Gateway Grant Tracker online system.
-Please ensure that you are using the correct application form.
+The application form is accessible through the Irish Cancer Society Gateway Grant Tracker online system (here).
+Please ensure you use the correct application form.